William M. Pegram

 In general, students are expected to follow the Information Technology Student/Policy Ethics Agreement as posted in computer areas and academic integrity standards as set down in the Student Handbook.

-Withdrawal from the Class:
+Dropping and Withdrawal from the Class:

 NVCC is a place for learning and growing.
 You should feel safe and comfortable anywhere on this campus.
 In order to meet this objective, you should: a) let your instructor, his/her supervisor, the Dean of Students or Provost know if any unsafe, unwelcome or uncomfortable situation arises that interferes with the learning process; (b) inform the instructor within the first two weeks of classes if you have special needs or a disability that may affect your performance in this course.